THE DIVINE FIRE

 Since we are in the last days the Judgment Seat of Christ already is in session.

-For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?
+For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the gospel of God?
 (I Peter 4:17)

-When the believers are judged because of their sins they are chastened by the Lord so they will not be condemned with the world.
+When the believers are judged because of their sins, they are chastened by the Lord so they will not be condemned with the world.

-But when we are judged, we are chastened of the Lord, that we should not be condemned with the world.
+But when we are judged, we are chastened by the Lord, that we may not be condemned with the world.
 (I Corinthians 11:32)

 The process of salvation is the process of removing the worldliness, lust, and self-will from our personality and filling us with the Life of Christ.
 God accomplishes this deliverance by bringing us through the fires of Divine judgment.